Sianes/TFM/repeats.md

 3. Run RepeatMasker

-For now, we are running RepeatMasker with default settings, only restricting the database to vertebrates and setting parallel to use 10 threads
+For now, we are running RepeatMasker with default settings, only restricting the database to vertebrates and setting parallel to use 10 threads.
+See full documentation [here](http://www.repeatmasker.org/tmp/0f9b6fbc72a97d73bb3c3729ddbdbbdd.html).

 ```{bash}
 RepeatMasker pelobates_transpi.fa --species vertebrates -par 10
 RepeatMasker scaphiopus_transpi.fa --species vertebrates -par 10
 ```